-The statutory requirement to follow the December 31, 2000 IRC has significant impact on the tax basis of assets used in businesses operating within New Hampshire, and also within and without New Hampshire.
+The statutory requirement to follow the 12/31/ 2000 IRC has significant impact on the tax basis of assets used in businesses operating within New Hampshire, and also within and without New Hampshire.
 A separate accounting of the New Hampshire tax basis must be maintained for depreciation purposes and for determination on the gain or loss in the event of the sale of business assets.
-The Department website "Businesses" tab has links to IRS publications for business deductions, depreciation, and basis of assets as determined on December 31, 2000 to aid in the preparation of the Business Profits Tax return.
-Note: There is an exception to the use of the December 31, 2000 IRC.
-The allowable IRC §179 expense for assets placed in service on or after January 1, 2012 is \$25,000.
+The Department website has provided a link to IRS forms and instructions for business deductions, depreciation, and basis of assets as determined on 12/31/2000 to aid in the preparation of the Business Profits Tax return.

-LINE 2(a) Add the amount of IRC §179 expense taken on the Federal Return in excess of \$25,000 for assets placed in service on or after January 1, 2012, including carryover amounts deducted this taxable period.
+LINE 2(a) Add the amount of IRC §179 expense taken on the Federal Return in excess of \$25,000 for assets placed in service on or after January 1, 2012 deducted on Line 1(I) of this form including carryover amounts deducted in the taxable period.